elastisys/compliantkubernetes/CONTRIBUTING.md

 # Contributor Guide

-> Documentation is like sex:
-> when it is good, it is very, very good;
-> and when it is bad, it is better than nothing
->
-> (Pretty inappropriate programmer humor.)

 * Done today is better than perfect tomorrow.
 * Write for the project, not the company.
 * A picture is worth 1000 words.
 Use Graphviz, Terminal screenshots, or GIFs.
 Focus on the content, leave aesthetics for another day.
 Prefer PNG with a width of 1200px.